DTKG: Dual-Track Knowledge Graph-Verified Reasoning Framework for Multi-Hop QA: The Proposed Method

 \subsection{Motivation and Overall Framework}

-The core design philosophy of DTKG is to simulate \textit{the dual cognitive process} of human beings, namely "\textit{Unconscious Classification - Conscious Processing}".
-Specifically, it first conducts rapid classification in the "Unconscious Phase" to determine the reasoning type of multi-hop questions, then, in the "Conscious Phase", it performs customized processing and invokes adaptive reasoning strategies.
+The design philosophy of our proposed DTKG is to simulate \textit{the dual cognitive process} of human beings, namely “\textit{Unconscious Classification - Conscious Processing}"—a design rooted in Tversky \& Kahneman's extensional-intuitive reasoning taxonomy~\cite{tversky1983extensional} and Stanovich's insights into cognitive efficiency~\cite{stanovich2011rationality}.
+Specifically, it at first conducts rapid classification in the “Unconscious Phase" (emulating Tversky's intuitive cognitive categorization) to determine the concrete reasoning type of multi-hop questions.

+To formalize the dual cognitive process, we first define the multi-hop reasoning space as a binary partition based on the topology of relational dependencies.